lin-justin/covid-viz/README.md

 # COVID-19 Visualization

-This is my approach and solution to the Singular Genomics Software Project (part of interview process).
+This is my approach and solution to the [Singular Genomics](https://singulargenomics.com/) Software Project for the Software Engineer position.

 ## Description